Latias94/asset-importer/asset-importer-sys/README.md

 Low-level FFI bindings for the [Assimp](https://github.com/assimp/assimp) 3D asset import library.

+This crate provides unsafe Rust FFI bindings for **Assimp v6.0.2**, implementing the vast majority of the C API functions, types, and constants.

 ## Status

 ⚠️ **Early Development**: These bindings are functional but need more testing across different platforms and use cases.

 ## Overview

-This crate provides unsafe Rust bindings to the Assimp C API.
+This crate provides unsafe Rust bindings to the [Assimp v6.0.2](https://github.com/assimp/assimp/releases/tag/v6.0.2) C API, implementing the vast majority of functions, types, and constants.
 For a safe, high-level API, use the [`asset-importer`](../asset-importer/) crate instead.

+### API Coverage

+The bindings include:
+- **Core Import/Export Functions**: All major scene loading and saving functions
+- **Data Structures**: Complete type definitions for scenes, meshes, materials, animations, etc.
+- **Post-Processing**: All available post-processing steps and configurations
+- **Metadata Access**: Scene and node metadata querying
+- **Memory Management**: Proper resource cleanup and memory handling
+- **Logging System**: Integration with Assimp's logging infrastructure

 ## Build Features